Skip to content

 What language is Bahdini?

-Bahdini is a dialect of Kurdish.
+Bahdini is a dialect of the Kurdish language.

 Where is Bahdini spoken?